ritish26/SavingsAccount/Project.md

-✅ Project Description :
+✅ Project Description

 I am currently working on a project in QapMap, a platform used to manage cap tables—documents that outline a company’s ownership structure, listing all shareholders and their respective ownership percentages.
 We assist startups by providing a detailed view of their ESOPs and equity.
 Stakeholders can include both investors and employees.
-The platform supports features like share buybacks, vesting, surrender, and exercise of equity instruments.
+The platform supports features like:
+	•	Share buybacks
+	•	Vesting
+	•	Surrender
+	•	Exercise of equity instruments

+⸻

-✅ Tech Stack and One-Liner Benefits:
+✅ Tech Stack and One-Liner Benefits
 	•	C# / .NET: A modern, high-performance framework for building scalable, maintainable backend services.
 	•	Event Store: Enables reliable event sourcing by storing the full history of state changes for auditability and traceability.
 	•	MongoDB: A flexible NoSQL database ideal for handling dynamic and hierarchical data structures like cap tables.